Muslim Legal Fund of America

-The Muslim Legal Fund of America (MLFA) is a charity that funds legal work and programs to defend the rights of Muslims in US courtrooms, prisons, and communities.
-They provide funding for cases that impact the civil rights of Muslims in America, issue grants for projects to increase the legal community's ability and defend Muslims, and conduct informational campaigns to spread awareness of issues and cases that impact Muslim communities.
+The Muslim Legal Fund of America (MLFA) is an American charity that funds legal work and programs to defend the rights of Muslims in US courtrooms, prisons, and communities.

 Mission

 The MLFA believes that Muslims in America are subject to unjust prosecutions and unfair trials.
 They further maintain that excessive sentences, cruel prison conditions, and religious intimidation are acts committed against Muslim prisoners.
 The MLFA works under the premise that Islam came to establish justice between people; thus the MLFA believes that they have a religious obligation to support and promote justice.
 Working as a community and pooling collective resources, the MLFA believes that they can make a positive impact on the state of justice for Muslim Americans.

 MLFA works on cases that involve constitutional issues such as freedom of religion, speech, double jeopardy, self-incrimination, trial by jury, rights of the accused, illegal searches and seizures, due process, right to legal counsel, excessive bail, and cruel and unusual punishment.
 In addition, the MLFA will assist with individuals approached by federal law enforcement, particularly when people are approached due to the fact that they are Muslims.
 However, cases that involve being justifiably fired from a job, domestic issues, denial of benefits, tenant disputes, and state cases are not generally funded by MLFA.